 Perennial Allergic Rhinitis occurs all year round and is most often caused by allergens such as House Dust Mite and Animal Dander (cat, dog, horse etc).

 Seasonal Allergic Rhinitis is commonly known as Hay Fever.
 In addition to nasal symptoms, hay fever can also affect your eyes, throat, sinuses and ears.

-Seasonal hay fever affects people allergic to pollens and therefore occurs mainly in spring and summer but can even drag on until late autumn.
-Most sufferers are troubled with grass pollen only (10,000 pollen grains fit on the tip of a pin) but a significant number are troubled with a combination of tree and grass pollen allergy.
+Seasonal Allergic Rhinitis (hay fever) affects people who are allergic to pollen and therefore occurs mainly in spring and summer but can even drag on until late autumn.
+Most sufferers are allergic to grass pollen only (10,000 pollen grains fit on the tip of a pin) but a significant number are affected by a combination of tree and grass pollen allergy.
 Their season starts in early spring with mild nasal irritation.
 By the time the summer months arrive they are already compromised so that even small amounts of grass pollen can trigger quite aggressive symptoms.
 If the summer is especially warm and sunny with high surges of pollen, then those three to four months can be a write-off.
-For those with the extra burden of mould spore allergy hay fever misery can drag on through the autumn/fall months.
+For those with the extra burden of mould spore allergy hay fever misery can drag on through the autumn months.

 - Blocked and runny nose

-- Sinus congestion with headaches, especially along the forehead
+- Sinus congestion with headaches, especially in the forehead

 - Itchy, red and watery eyes.
 Puffy eyes and lower eyelids